-The Hydro One 2020 Sustainability Report entitled "Building a better & brighter future" is available on the Company's website at www.hydroone.com/sustainability.
+The Hydro One 2021 Sustainability Report entitled "Energizing life for people & communities" is available on the Company's website at www.hydroone.com/sustainability.

-The 2020 Sustainability Report discloses the Company's ESG performance and provides a better understanding of how Hydro One manages the opportunities and challenges associated with its business.
+The 2021 Sustainability Report discloses the Company's environmental, social and governance performance and provides a better understanding of how Hydro One manages the opportunities and challenges associated with its business.
 The report also includes disclosure relating to the Company's current efforts in its priority areas of People, Planet and Community.